Cyclic relative difference sets and circulant weighing matrices: Multipliers

-Theorem 4.2 of \cite{pott} gives a condition for a translate of $R$ to be fixed by one or all multipliers.
+Theorem 1.3.8 of \cite{pott} gives a condition for a translate of $R$ to be fixed by one or all multipliers.

 \begin{theorem} Let $R$ be an abelian $(m,n,k,\lambda)$-RDS with multiplier $\tau$.
-If $R$ is regular, then at least one translate of $R$ is fixed by $\tau$.
+If $R$ not a lift of a $(m,m,m)$-difference set, then at least one translate of $R$ is fixed by $\tau$.
 If $mn$ and $k$ are relatively prime, then at least one translate of $R$ is fixed by {\em all} multipliers. \end{theorem}